pwhittlesea/pwhittlesea.github.com/_posts/2024-09-15-new-zealand-1.md

 [^4]: I'm sorry New Zealand, please let me in again!

-{% include gallery id="zoo" caption="Animals I had never seen before" class="text-center" %}
+{% include gallery id="zoo" caption="Animals I had never seen before" class="caption-center" %}

 One of the things we did book before we got to New Zealand was the [Sky Tower](https://skycityauckland.co.nz/sky-tower/).
 We heard it was something we shouldn't miss and that it gets booked up quick.